nerabits/Surge-Manual/scripting/common.md

 * `type`: The type of script: `http-request`, `http-response`, `cron`, `event`, `dns`, `rule`, `generic`.
 * `script-path`: The path of the script, can be a relative path to the profile, an absolute path, or a URL.
 * `script-update-interval`: The update interval while using an URL for script-path, in second.
-* `debug`: Enabling debug mode.
-The script is loaded from the filesystem every time before evaluating it.
+* `debug`: Enabling the debug mode, which has several effects:
+   1. The script is loaded from the filesystem every time before evaluating it.
+   2. For `http-request` and `http-response` scripts, when you use `console.log()` to log messages, the messages also appear in the request's notes.
 * `timeout`: The longest-running time for the script.
 The default value is 10s.
-* `argument`: The script may fetch the value with $argument.
+* `argument`: The script may fetch the value with `$argument`.

 Parameters for `http-request` and `http-response`:

 * `pattern`: The regex pattern to match URL.

-* `requires-body`: Allows the script to modify request/response body.
+* `requires-body`: This allows the script to modify the request/response body.
 The default value is false.
 This behavior is expensive.
 Only enable when necessary.

 * `max-size`: The maximum allowed size for the request/response body.
 Default value is 131072 (128KB).